How To Price a Product in 2025: Our Guide To Kickstart Your Profits

 This way, your customers have this high price tag in mind, and are comparing all subsequent prices they see to this benchmark.
 The result?
 The rest of your products will seem like great value!

-Jump on big sales events like Black Friday and Cyber Monday, and offer targeted sales around times like Mother’s Day, Father’s Day, Christmas… you get the idea.
+Jump on big sales events like Black Friday and Cyber Monday, and offer targeted sales around special occasions like Mother’s Day, Father’s Day, Christmas… you get the idea.
 You can even get inventive with this idea – if you sell pet accessories, why not run a sale for National Golden Retriever Day?
 (It’s every February 3rd, by the way, just so you know.)
-You can check out all of our Black Friday & Cyber Monday Ecommerce Guide.

 If you can’t afford to run store-wide sales, why not offer discounts to targeted groups at particular times?
 For example, Tuesdays could be student discount day, Thursdays could be pensioner discounts, and weekends could offer family deals.